 By encouraging your employees to be honest and by actually making changes based on employee suggestions, you increase representation amongst all staff members and make your workplace more inclusive of varying employee needs.

-One of the best ways to make sure you’re hiring quality candidates is by partnering with a reliable screening service such as USAFact to conduct accurate background checks on potential hires.
+One of the best ways to make sure you’re hiring quality candidates is by partnering with a reliable screening service such as USAFact to conduct accurate identity checks on potential hires.
 By conducting background checks at the appropriate point in the hiring process, you can help ensure your new hires add to the positive culture you’re seeking within your workplace.

 By adhering to these workplace diversity best practices, you can take the right steps to help grow your business into an inclusive work environment that empowers diverse groups of employees to create innovative solutions for your company.